stride3d/stride-docs/en/manual/particles/tutorials/create-a-trail.md

 2. In Visual Studio, right-click the game project and select **Add > New item**.
 In the **Name** field, give your script the name *SpawnTrail*, and click **Add**.

-3. Replace the script content with the code in this script: [SpawnTrail.cs](https://github.com/SiliconStudio/xenko-docs/blob/master-1.9/manual/particles/tutorials/media/SpawnTrail.cs)
+3. Replace the script content with the code in this script: [SpawnTrail.cs](https://github.com/SiliconStudio/stride-docs/blob/master-1.9/manual/particles/tutorials/media/SpawnTrail.cs)

-    This is a modified version of the Prefab Instance script included in Xenko.
+    This is a modified version of the Prefab Instance script included in Stride.
 Instead of listening to events or key presses, it listens to animation changes — such as our sword swing animation.

 4. In the script, make sure the ``namespace`` is correct.
-This usually matches your Xenko project name (eg *MyTrailEffect*).
+This usually matches your Stride project name (eg *MyTrailEffect*).

     ![Namespace](media/script-namespace.png)